ravachol/kew/docs/MANUAL-INSTALL-INSTRUCTIONS.md

 sudo make uninstall
 ```

+If you want, you can also delete the settings files:

+Linux: ~/.config/kew/
+macOS: ~/Library/Preferences/kew/

+Then delete the kewstaterc file:

+Linux: ~/.local/state/kewstaterc
+macOS: ~/Library/Application Support/kewstaterc

 #### Faad2 is optional

 By default, the build system will automatically detect if `faad2` is available and includes it if found.